 The cost of living is lower than the rest of Canada, however the immigration system is independent and not a part of the IRCC.

 Learn more about the top cities to work in Cycber Security in Canada with the video below:

 Study Cyber Security in Canada

-It goes without saying that a career in cyber security in Canada would be a smart choice.
-You would not only be choosing a lucrative career, but you’d also be choosing to live in one of the most beautiful countries in the world, with a progressive government, free healthcare and a level of public safety you just don’t find anywhere else.
+A career in cyber security in Canada would be a smart choice.
+You would not only be choosing a lucrative career, but also choosing to live in one of the most beautiful countries in the world, with a progressive government, free healthcare, and a level of public safety you just don’t find anywhere else.

 How to Work in Cyber Security in Canada